Vasu-uu/Complaint-Management-System/README.md

 This project was developed by a team of three, with responsibilities divided as follows:

 - **Swathi Menon (Admin Frontend Developer):** Responsible for the entire admin dashboard interface, including the tabbed view for active/history, sorting functionality, and all related styling and client-side logic.
-- **Vasudev V (User Frontend & Auth Developer):** Responsible for the user-facing components, including the sign-in page, the user dashboard for submitting complaints, and viewing personal complaint history.
+- **Vasudev V (User Frontend & Auth Developer):** Responsible for the user-facing components, including the sign-in page,sign-up page,the user dashboard for submitting complaints, and viewing personal complaint history.
 - **Thanvi Sreenivasan (Backend & Database Developer):** Responsible for all server-side logic, creating and managing the API endpoints, database schema design, and handling user authentication and session management.

 ## Key Features